Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/GroupLayers/README.md

 ## How it works

 1. Create an empty `GroupLayer`.
-2. Add a child layer to the group layer's layers collection.
+2. Create a new layer and add it to the group layer's layers collection.
 3. To build the table of contents:
   - Create a ListView and bind the model the the scene's operational layer list model.
   - Create a delegate for the group layer and and another delegate for all other layers.
 The group layer delegate will have nested checkboxes.